bradonomics/genesis-boilerplate/README.md

 ## Getting started

 To start your new child theme with Genesis Boilerplate, you can [Download the files from GitHub](https://github.com/bradonomics/genesis-boilerplate/archive/master.zip) or clone the repo: `git clone https://github.com/bradonomics/genesis-boilerplate.git`.
 You can then upload the files under Appearances -> Themes in your Wordpress Dashboard, although you'll probably want to add some styles before you do.
-Remember this is a starting point for a custom theme and pretty vanilla as it is.
+Remember this is a starting point for a custom theme and pretty vanilla as is.
+If it doesn't make it into 90% of my custom theme work, it isn't in the boilerplate.

 ### What's in the download?